jgumbley/blogs-are-easy-and-cheap/2014/04/21/frederick_field_snr_my_great_grandfather.rst

 One impression I could draw from the censuses is that Birmingham had a class of metalworkers and gunmakers who lived in densely packed rented accommodation, that women, especially girls participated in the work, involvement in the trade was regularly passed from generation to generation, marriages were frequently to people who lived on the next street, and lots of children died before they reached school age.

-Illustrating this, my Grandfather's Grandfather Thomas was born in 1861 and worked as a Nail Caster (these would be individually cast nails, before modern wire nails were developed).
+Illustrating this, my Grandfather Fred's Grandfather (Thomas) was born in 1861 and worked as a Nail Caster (these would be individually cast nails, before modern wire nails were developed).
 He lived on Vincent Street near Smallheath in 1891 with his wife in a back-to-back house and seems to have lost several young children between the 1881 and 1891 censuses.

 Similarly, Thomas Pennell, my Grandmother's Great Grandfather was born in 1831 and worked as a Gun Maker (which was a big industry in the city feeding the global empire of the time).
 He lived in the St George district in 1861 with his wife in a back-to-back house and seems to have lost several children between the 1851 and 1861 censuses.
 Both of these Thomases would have descendants whom continued to live their lives in the area around Smallheath.